You’ve done the hard part. You organized your event and people have registered to attend. Well done!

 Use friendly tone

-Make the tone of the email requesting rather than demanding.
-You don't want to come off as pushy but a good friend who wants to help remember.
+Make the tone of the email requesting as opposed to demanding.
+You don't want to come off as pushy, but rather as a good friend who wants to help remember.

 Use the format that aligns with your industry